John Jea: Early life

 Little is known about John Jea's life apart from what he wrote in his autobiography, The Life, History, and Unparalleled Sufferings of John Jea, the African Preacher (1811).

-Jea stated that he was born in Africa in 1773 near Calabar in the Bight of Biafra, and that him and his parents, Hambleton Robert Jea and Margaret Jea, and siblings were kidnapped by slave traders and sold into slavery in New York City when he was two and a half years old.
+Jea stated that he was born in Africa in 1773 near Calabar in the Bight of Biafra, and that he and his parents, Hambleton Robert Jea and Margaret Jea, and siblings were kidnapped by slave traders and sold into slavery in New York City when he was two and a half years old.
 Some historians have expressed doubts over these claims (the likelihood of an entire African family managing to survive capture and the high death rate of the Middle Passage, then to be sold collectively to a single owner, is extremely low), and suggested that they may have been fabricated or embellished.

 Jea was purchased and held by a Dutch couple, Oliver and Angelika Triebuen.
 His masters were members of the conservative Dutch Reform Church, which were against converting enslaved people to Christianity around the time they bought Jea.
 His master initially sent him to church services as a punishment, but Jea became a devout Christian and was baptized in the 1780s.

 Prior to his conversion, Jea harbored hatred for Christianity.
 He associated the religion with the violence of his master, for his master viewed himself as a pious man yet was capable of cruelty, which illustrates the oxymoronic nature of a Christian slave holder.
 His hatred was so deep that he would rather "[receive] an hundred lashes."

 However, the "salvation rhetoric" chanted by the minister enchanted him and led to his newfound passion for Christianity.
 With greater knowledge on the religion, Jea made his own connections of the hypocrisy of his Christian slave master through finding scriptures that opposes his master's ideology.
 For example, his master quoted from the Bible "bless the rod, and him that hath appointed it," as the reason why the enslaved people should thank him for their punishment.
 In retaliation, Jea quoted the Bible within his narrative about how "God is love, and whoso dwelleth in love dwelleth in God" as a query to his master's cruelty.

 During Jea's teenage years when he had acquired a new passion for Christianity, his master told him that enslaved people have no souls and that he would die "like the beasts that perish," although he was "treated worse than a beast of burden."
 However, Jea refuted his master's claim by referencing the Bible his master interpreted for his usage.
 Alongside renouncement of his master's claims, Jea thanked God for his meals, despite his master's attempt of proclaiming himself as God and be the one thanked.
 Moreover, Jea declared that he will be guided by none other than God.